-Gestational diabetes is a niche medical condition, so to speak.
+Gestational diabetes, also known as diabetes mellitus, is a condition in which too much sugar stays in the blood rather than being used for energy.
 Some women are at risk via their current medical status and/or lifestyle choices.
 Other times, it is diagnosed in women who have never struggled with blood sugar issues in their life.
 In either scenario, gestational diabetes poses a health risk to both mother and baby, which is why healthcare providers work so carefully to avoid it, and treat it immediately once it is diagnosed.

 What is Gestational Diabetes?

-Gestational diabetes is typically diagnosed around Week 24 of a pregnancy, via a glucose screening test, when a mother’s blood sugar levels are consistently higher than they should be.
+Gestational diabetes is typically diagnosed around the 24th week of pregnancy, via a glucose screening test, when a mother’s blood sugar levels are consistently higher than they should be.
 In most cases, women diagnosed with gestational diabetes have never had diabetes before and will not have it again.
 While its causes are not completely understood, it is thought the hormones produced in the placenta block the mother’s natural insulin processes, causing insulin resistance, which makes it harder for her body to regular blood sugar levels.

 Once your body is no longer able to make and use the correct amount of insulin to convert glucose (sugar) into energy, glucose levels begin to rise.
 This condition is called hyperglycemia.
 All that extra glucose passes through the blood stream, into the placenta, through the umbilical cord and directly into your baby.
 This is where things can become unhealthy for both you and baby.